ghi-electronics/duelink-holiday-tree/index.md

 ![x](./img/x-connection.png)

-Power up the up the tree using PC, phone charger, or a power bank to enjoy the preloaded demo.
-Then use any computer to load any of the demo projects below as is, or **change them** any way you like!
+Power up the tree using a PC, phone charger, or power bank and enjoy the preloaded demo.
+Then use any computer to load one of the demo projects below as is, or **change it** any way you like!

 To load a project: **Click** ➡ **Connect** ➡ **Run**!